Support

 & support

-The Bobby will be a web hub that will contain information and contact details for community initiatives, mental health support organisations and charities, as well as queer therapists across the UK, focused on GBQ men (specifically or as part of their wider LGBTQ+ reach).
+Ask Bobby will be a web hub containing information and contact details for community initiatives, mental health support organisations and charities, as well as queer therapists across the UK, for the LGBTQ+ community, with a specific focus on gay, bi and queer men.

-The hub will be launched alongside the rest of our new website in October 2025.
-It will grow continuously as new organisations and initiatives are added.
+The hub is currently in development and will be launched in June 2025.
+Once launched it will grow continuously as new organisations and initiatives are added.
 The hub will be free to use and access for everyone.

-If you run or know of an organisation, community initiative or therapist you would like added to the hub, please reach out.
+If you run or know of an organisation, community initiative, charity, or queer therapist you would like added to the hub, please reach out.

 Current Support